mcraigtyler/map-editor/doc/1-prd-map-editor.md

 The **Map Editor** is a browser-based, iD-inspired map editing tool built with **React + Vite** on the frontend and **Express + TypeORM + PostGIS + tsoa** on the backend.
 It focuses on rapid prototyping first, with a clear path to extend into advanced, lane-level road editing.

 **Primary context**
-- Reference: OpenStreetMap **iD** editor for UX inspiration and tagging workflows (no code reuse implied).
+- Reference: OpenStreetMap **iD** editor for UX inspiration and tagging workflows (no code reuse implied). https://github.com/openstreetmap/iD
 - **Data source**: OSM **raster** tiles (`tile.openstreetmap.org`) for the prototype; later phases will move to **self-hosted vector tiles** from PostGIS.
 - **Edits** are stored in a private **PostGIS** database; **no syncing to the public OSM DB** in this project.
+- **Tagging**: As with the OSM iD editor, this editor will make use of https://github.com/openstreetmap/id-tagging-schema for defining tags to be applied to drawing elements.
 - **Lane-level editing**: Users will draw a single line which will represent the center line.
 The left and right sides of the lane will be created based on a lane width setting.
-Each line will be tagged according to the **Lanelet2** specification.
+Each line will be tagged according to the **Lanelet2** specification. https://github.com/fzi-forschungszentrum-informatik/Lanelet2

 **Initial users & environments**
 - Users: **Internal developers** and **internal map editors**.